anthonyjfio/metalwork/src/blog/writeablog.md

 	% vim src/blog/newblog.md

 Blog posts are written using markdown with YAML frontmatter, as many blogs are written.
-Because of how metalsmith-collections and metalsmith-templates work, you need to specify your collection and template.
+Because of how metalsmith-collections and metalsmith-layouts work, you need to specify your collection and template.

 Here is a basic blog post: